GOP Attacks After Opening Focused On Trump: Highlights From Cohen's Testimony

 Later in the hearing, Rep. Rashida Tlaib, D-Mich., said she thought Meadows bringing up Patton "as a prop" was in and of itself a racist act.

-"Just because someone has a person of color, a black person, working for them, does not mean that they aren't racist," Tlaib said.
+"Just because someone has a person of color, a black person, working for them does not mean that they aren't racist," Tlaib said.

-That set off a firestorm, as Meadows grew defensive and emotional, and mentioned that he has family members who are people of color.
+That set off a firestorm, as Meadows grew defensive and emotional and mentioned that he has family members who are people of color.

-Tlaib eventually apologized to Meadows for implying that he was racist, but stood by her statement that the act of bringing one person of color up as representative of someone's feelings about an entire race is racist.
+Tlaib eventually apologized to Meadows for implying that he was racist but stood by her statement that the act of bringing one person of color up as representative of someone's feelings about an entire race is racist.

 'Just To Make A Note'